itstorque/performer/demo/notes.md

 ## Next Steps

 - Make it non-python specific
-- Increase the number of modules you can use
+- Increase the number of modules you can u

+dont forget to demo save to file